Crypted420/Memory/README.md

 [See it running live](https://rebrand.ly/1sqts75)
 <br>
-Feel free to folk and make recommedation on better codes because the code is quit not impressing coming from someone new to Node.
+Feel free to folk and make recommedation on better codes because the code is quit not impressive coming from someone new to Node.